 A situation where a widow will be mandated to marry a brother-in-law for her to still belong to the family where she is married and to partake in inheritance should be looked into.

-Severally, there have been talks, seminars, workshops, fora, arguments, bills and laws abolishing the issue that concern women, especially violence.
+Severally, there have been talks, seminars, workshops, fora, arguments, bills and laws abolishing negative issues that concern women, especially violence.
 But a lot has not been achieved to curtail the menace.

 We are aware that some women are rich and may not want to partake in the share of their late parents’ property, but there are vulnerable ones who need to be empowered, through perhaps, late parents’ property inheritance.

 For those who still practise it, the menace should be discouraged as that is not a proper way of ushering a girl into womanhood.
 A lot of women lose their lives due to pains experienced during the process.
-If it was practised in the past when civilisation was not there, it is a different case, nowadays with science and technology proving it wrong, those who still practice not should resist.
+If it was practised in the past when civilisation was not there, it is a different case, nowadays with science and technology proving it wrong, those who still practise it should desist.

 When it comes to inheritance, a girl born into a family, married or unmarried will be denied access to father’s property.

-If parents are sick, the female child will pick him or her for care and offset medical bills.
+If a parent is sick, the female child will pick him or her for care and offset medical bills.
 If it has to do with the demise of parents, the woman and the husband will be mandated to provide a cow and perform other burial rites.

-If the National Assembly make laws concerning the well-being of women, community heads, molecular leaders, women groups and associations, religious organisations, NGOs and Civil Society Organisations (CSOs)should create more awareness through the media to sensitise rural dwellers.
+If the National Assembly makes laws concerning the well-being of women, community heads, molecular leaders, women groups and associations, religious organisations, NGOs and Civil Society Organisations (CSOs) should create more awareness through the media to sensitise rural dwellers.

-In this digital era, it should be forbidden that a woman loses her spouse and she is mandated to drink water used on the late husband.
+In this digital era, it should be forbidden that a woman loses her spouse and she is mandated to drink water used in washing the body of the late husband.